philc/book-notes/business/paul graham essays.md

     problems.
   * "For some reason, the more a project has to count as research, the less likely it is to be something that could be turned into a startup."
-* Err on the side of doing things where you'll face competitors.
+* "Err on the side of doing things where you'll face competitors.
 Inexperienced founders usually give competitors more credit than they deserve."
 * Developers have a preference to not interact with the messy world.
   * "But this preference is so widespread that the space of convenient startup ideas has been